Connect with others who understand.

 • Stuffy nose or other symptoms of an upper respiratory infection (such as sinusitis or the common cold)

-Next, a rash may appear, starting with one patch of affected skin — the herald patch — followed by multiple patches.
+Next, a rash may appear, starting with one patch of affected skin, known as the herald patch.
+It’s then followed by multiple patches.
 These patches are usually raised and scaly and may be pink, red, purple, brown, gray, or black.
 The affected areas are itchy for about half of the people but don’t usually hurt.

 A pityriasis rosea rash most often appears on a person’s trunk — the chest, back, or stomach.
-The shape of the rash can resemble that of a Christmas tree, which is why pityriasis rosea is sometimes called Christmas tree rash.
-Scaly spots sometimes also show up on the neck, arms, or legs.
+The shape of the rash can resemble that of a Christmas tree.
+For that reason, pityriasis rosea is sometimes called Christmas tree rash.
+Scaly patches sometimes also appear on the neck, arms, or legs.
 For 4 out of 5 people with pityriasis rosea, the rash disappears within one to three months.

 Guttate psoriasis is characterized by a bumpy rash that may cover the torso, arms, and legs.
 The name refers to the teardrop-shaped spots — “gutta” is Latin for “drop.”
 Guttate psoriasis may clear within a few weeks or persist for life.
 (CC BY-NC-ND 3.0 NZ/DermNet)